 In the event that ransomware strikes, organizations should have a plan to take immediate action with six response steps that include:

-14 Key Security Areas of a Ransomware Protection Assessment
+14 Key Security Areas of a Ransomware Readiness Assessment

 Kroll’s ransomware preparedness assessment aims to identify where your defenses are strong and where vulnerabilities exist that ransomware actors can exploit.
 Our methodology focuses on the cyber kill chain, a comprehensive examination that includes remote access configuration, phishing prevention, email and web protections, access controls and endpoint monitoring and end user awareness.
 At the end of our assessment, we will provide you with a prioritized, customized set of recommendations to help your organization deflect, detect or respond to a ransomware attack.